因为平时经常遇到C++,以后的课程应该也免不了要用,学一下C++。

 File output is silimar to console output using cout.
 In file output:

-• You must include the fstream header file.
+- You must include the

-• You need to declare one or more ofstream variables, or objects, which you can name as you please, as long as you respect the usual naming conventions.
+ofstreamvariables, or objects, which you can name as you please, as long as you respect the usual naming conventions. - You must account for the

-• You need to associate a specific ofstream object with a specific file; one way to do so is to use the open() method.
+ofstreamobject with a specific file; one way to do so is to use theopen()method. - When you’re finished with a file, you should use the

-• You can use an ofstream object with the << operator to output a variety of data types.
+ofstreamobject with the<<operator to output a variety of data types.

 Note that although the iostream header file provides a predefined ostream object called cout, you have to declare your own ofstream object, choosing a name for it and associating it with a file.
 Here’s how you declare such objects: